DFE-Digital/architecture/reference/dfe-target-architecture.md

 teams design services in a consistent and reusable way.

 The target architecture supports the goals described in DfE's digital, data and technology strategies and aligns with our [architecture principles](../../#principles).
+It has full support from the Chief Digital and Technology Officer (CDTO) and DDT Committee.

 The target architecture helps DfE to: